-I remember going to Costa Rica in the middle of rainy season and experienced the most fantastic, lush greenery that only rainy season offers, complete with very little to no rain.
-It was a risk, and luckily, one that worked out.
-Alternatively, we visited Phuket (Thailand) in the middle of high season (the best time to go weather-wise), and one day, experienced a monsoon.
+Weather is one of the most tricky things ever.
+Even during the “best” time to go, you still just never know.
+Sometimes, you can look at all the facts and data you want, but it’s never a guarantee.
+In fact, we went to Costa Rica in the middle of rainy season.
+We experienced the most fantastic, lush greenery that only rainy season offers, but had very little to no rain.
+It was a risk, and luckily, one that worked out for us.
+Alternatively, we visited Phuket (Thailand) in the middle of high/dry season, and one day, experienced a total monsoon.
 So.
 Much.
 Rain.

-For example, I wouldn’t plan on going to Bora Bora in June only because of its low rainfall statistic.
-That shouldn’t be your ONE and ONLY reason.
-You’re paying a premium, and for all you know, you’ll be there during the ONE bad week weather-wise they have.
+My point is, you can’t solely rely on weather.
+While it’s definitely something to look at, remember it may not always be right.
+I wouldn’t plan on going to Bora Bora in June only because of its low rainfall statistic.
+That shouldn’t be your ONE and ONLY reason for going then.
+You’re paying a premium, and for all you know, you’ll be there during the ONE bad week weather-wise.
 If you’re luck is anything like mine, that will be the case too!

-Obviously low season is the “cheaper” time to go because of the weather.
-It’s laughable when you hear “cheaper,” because cheap in Bora Bora is still expensive.
+Obviously low season is the “cheaper” time to go, because of the rain.
+It’s laughable when you hear “cheaper,” because cheap in Bora Bora is still insanely expensive.
 When I discovered the cost, I seriously laughed (it’s the only thing I could do to keep from crying).
 I mean, how do I tell my husband we’re going to have to shell out THIS MUCH for just hotel and airfare?
 That our nightly cost is going to be as much as a mortgage payment on our New York condo?
 Even I have to admit that’s insane.

 Nevertheless, it still won’t stop me.

 Our vacations in general end up being pricey (I’m a strong believer that you get what you pay for), but we rarely ever go into a trip knowing it will be five figures right off the bat.
 For LOW season.
-For a few nights and airfare.